-India carrying out 'pinpoint strikes' on terror launchpads inside PoK: Govt sources
+Fake: Indian Army dismisses reports of 'pinpoint strikes' in PoK

+New Delhi, Nov 19: The Indian Army on Tursday clarified that no firing or ceasefire violation has taken place on Thursday after news agency PTI reported government sources as claiming that security forces were carrying out "pinpoint strikes" on suspected terror launchpads inside Pakistan-occupied Kashmir.

-New Delhi, Nov 19: The Indian Army is carrying out "pinpoint strikes" on suspected terror launchpads inside Pakistan-occupied Kashmir in response to Pakistani military's unrelenting efforts to push maximum number of terrorists into India before the onset of harsh winters, sources in the security establishment said on Thursday.
+Earlier it was reported that the Indian Army is carrying out "pinpoint strikes" on suspected terror launchpads inside Pakistan-occupied Kashmir in response to Pakistani military's unrelenting efforts to push maximum number of terrorists into India before the onset of harsh winters, sources in the security establishment said on Thursday.

 The 'deep state' in Pakistan has tried to manage a fine balance between escaping the scrutiny by global anti-terror watchdog FATF and supporting terror at the same time with an aim to fuel unrest in Jammu and Kashmir, they said.